Updated: Jan 8

 Are you interested in activities that can help your student build self-advocacy skills or suggestions for how to start a conversation with a professor?

-My new workbook for educators, parents and students is full of over 80 worksheets with activities to help busy teachers and parents build their students' self-advocacy and college readiness skills.
+Jennifer Sullivan's new workbook for educators, parents and students is full of over 80 worksheets with activities to help busy teachers and parents build their students' self-advocacy and college readiness skills.